Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Preliminaries

 \section{Preliminaries}

-Given a solid 3D shape $\Omega$ with curved surface $\partial\Omega$, embedded in Euclidean space $\mathbb{R}^3$, the collection of all interior points is noted as $\Omega^-$ and the exterior ones are $\Omega^+$.
-In this setting, this section will begin with a brief introduction to the popular terminology related to medial axis, SDF and UDF defined on $\Omega$, and further extend them to implicit medial axis representation.
+Let $\Omega\subset\mathbb{R}^3$ be a solid 3D shape with boundary surface $\partial\Omega$.
+We denote the set of interior points by $\Omega^-$ and the set of exterior points by $\Omega^+$.
+This section briefly introduces the key concepts related to the medial axis, the signed distance field, and the unsigned distance field defined on $\Omega$, and extends these notations to the implicit representation of the medial axis.